-NBA Rumors: Latest Injury Updates on Derrick Rose, Kevin Durant, And Kawhi Leonard
+NBA Rumors: Latest Injury Updates On Derrick Rose, Kevin Durant, And Kawhi Leonard

 “What’s really strange is that (point guard) Tony (Parker) has the same injury, but even worse.
 They had to go operate on his quad tendon and put it back together or whatever they did to it.
 So to have two guys, that’s pretty incredible.
 I had never seen it before those guys.”

-Popovich offered no timetable for Leonard’s potential return as the Spurs continued to compete in the tough Western Conference.
-San Antonio is currently fourth in the conference standings with an 11-7 record, tied with surprise third-place team Minnesota Timberwolves.
+Popovich offered no timetable for Leonard’s potential return, as the Spurs continue to compete in the tough Western Conference.
+San Antonio is currently fourth in the conference standings with an 11-7 record, tied with the surprise third-place team, the Minnesota Timberwolves.

 [Featured Image by Rob Carr/Getty Images]